anirbanbasu/tldrlc/README.md

 docker container start tldrlc-container
 ```

-Following this, the app will be accessible on your Docker host, for example as [http://localhost:8501](http://localhost:8501) -- assuming that nothing else on host is listening to port 8501.
+Following this, the app will be accessible on your Docker host, for example as [http://localhost:8501](http://localhost:8501) -- assuming that nothing else on host was blocking port 8501.

 If you want to change the settings of Streamlit or the app itself inside the container, login to the container as `root`.
 You can do this by running `docker exec -it tldrlc-container bash`.
 Once, you have the shell access in the container, edit the files `/app/.streamlit/config.toml` and `/app/.env` respectively using the `nano` editor that is installed for convenience.
 For example, you can change the default behaviour of the containerised app to use your preferred remote graph, index and document storage.
 Then, restart the _same_ container, by running `docker container restart tldrlc-container`.
 Remember that these changes _will not_ propagate to any new container that you spin out of the image.

 ### Cloud deployment

 An example deployment of this app may be available on Render at [https://tldrlc.onrender.com](https://tldrlc.onrender.com).
+The cloud deployment on Render is for demonstrations only.
+The deployment may be spun down due to inactivity and it can take up to a minute to spin it up.

 For a cloud deployment, you have to use Open AI or Cohere.
 By default, graph, index and documents will be stored in memory with no disk persistence.
 If you want persistence with the deployment with a cloud deployment, you must use [Neo4j Aura DB](https://neo4j.com/cloud/platform/aura-graph-database/) and a remotely hosted Redis (e.g., [Redis on Render](https://docs.render.com/redis)).
 Alternatively, you can use local or on-premises hosted Ollama, Neo4j and Redis by exposing those services with TCP (or, TLS) tunnels publicly through [ngrok](https://ngrok.com/).

+**Note** that for the aforementioned cloud deployment(s), unless you create your separate cloud deployment by yourself, LangFuse evaluation is enabled by default and cannot be turned off.
+This is meant for evaluation purposes of this project.
+Hence, all information about your interactions with the chatbot will be available to the maintainer(s) of this project. _For local, Docker or cloud deployments that you create, LangFuse is **not** enabled by default.
+Even when enabled, by yourself, LangFuse traces will be available to you, and not the maintainer(s) of this project_.

 ## Support